People • Art + Design • Associate Teaching Professor, Coordinator of Creative Coding

-In their work, Steven has collaborated with many groups of interdisciplinary researchers and practitioners, including the Environmental Data and Governance Initiative, the lab of Watanave Hidenori at The University of Tokyo, the Civil Rights and Restorative Justice Project and NuLawLab at Northeastern University, and the Digital Scholarship Group at Harvard University.
-Steven has previously worked as a Front-End Software Developer with the Growth Lab at the John F. Kennedy School of Government at Harvard University, Designer in Residence for the Center for Design at Northeastern University, and Data Analytics and Visualization Specialist in the Northeastern University Library.
-In their teaching, Steven has taught courses on creative coding, data visualization, programming for the web, statistics and data analysis, and information design for students in journalism, design, and more.
+In their work, Steven collaborates with interdisciplinary researchers and practitioners, including the Environmental Data and Governance Initiative, the lab of Watanave Hidenori at The University of Tokyo, the Civil Rights and Restorative Justice Project and NuLawLab at Northeastern University, and the Digital Scholarship Group at Harvard University.
+Steven was previously a Front-End Developer with the Growth Lab at the Kennedy School of Government at Harvard University, Designer in Residence for the Center for Design at Northeastern University, and Data Analytics/ Visualization Specialist in the Northeastern University Library.
+Steven teaches courses on human-centered AI, creative coding, data visualization, programming for the web, statistics and data analysis, and information design.

 Steven received their B.A.
 (2011), summa cum laude, in chemistry (with distinction) and Asian studies (with distinction) from St. Olaf College.
-After graduating, they lived in Kyoto, Japan as a Fulbright Fellow, carrying out computational biophysics research at Kyoto University.
-After returning to the United States, they received their M.S. in molecular biophysics and biochemistry in 2013 at Yale University.
+After graduating, they lived in Kyoto, Japan as a Fulbright Fellow, conducting computational biophysics research at Kyoto University.
+They received their M.S. in molecular biophysics and biochemistry in 2013 at Yale University.

 Research/Publications Highlights